mendix/CommunityCommons/README.md

 *DecryptString* - Applies AES encryption to the value string using a symmetric key.
 The keylength should exactly be 16 characters (128 bit).
 (New in 2.4)
 GenerateHMAC_SHA256_hash - Generates and asymmetric hash using the HMAC_SHA256 hash algorithm (New in 2.4)

+*SubstringAfter* - Returns the substring of a string after the first occurence of a given separator.

+*SubstringAfterLast* - Returns the substring of a string after the last occurence of a given separator.

+*SubstringBefore* - Returns the substring of a string before the first occurence of a given separator.

+*SubstringBeforeLast* - Returns the substring of a string before the last occurence of a given separator.

 ## Thank you, community.